MinishLab/model2vec/README.md

     <img src="assets/images/model2vec_model_diagram_transparant_light.png#gh-light-mode-only" width="90%">
 </div>

-Model2Vec is a technique to turn any sentence transformer into a really small fast model, reducing model size by 15x and making the models up to 500x faster, with a small drop in performance.
+Model2Vec is a technique to turn any sentence transformer into a really small static model, reducing model size by 15x and making the models up to 500x faster, with a small drop in performance.
 See our results [here](results/README.md), or dive in to see how it works.

 ## Table of Contents
 - [Quickstart](#quickstart)